politanch/swissdd/README.md

 ```

-The webservice is documented on opendata.swiss.
+The webservice is documented on opendata.swiss:

 https://opendata.swiss/de/dataset/echtzeitdaten-am-abstimmungstag-zu-eidgenoessischen-abstimmungsvorlagen